birdflyi/wiget_autogen_issue_body_for_opendigger_submiting_labeled_data_issue/README.md

 ### Step2: Make changes and push
 Add new data filenames as input dataset into "labeled_data_filenames".
-Change the curr_stage from 0 to 2 before run main.py and solve the warnings related to data.
+Change the curr_stage from 0 to MAX_INC_UPDATE_STAGE + 1 before run main.py and solve the warnings related to data.
 Move the results from directory "current_version_incremental_order_merged" to [open-digger: labeled_data/technology/database](https://github.com/X-lab2017/open-digger/tree/master/labeled_data/technology/database).